alphagov/search-api/docs/search-quality-metrics.md

 ...
 ```

-We then provide this to the Elasticsearch Rank Evaluation API, which behind the
+We then provide this to the Opensearch Rank Evaluation API, which behind the
 scenes does a query for harry potter, and compares the ratings we provided with
 what the actual results are, computes normalised DCG (number between 0 and 1)
 and returns it to us.
 Thus `harry potter = 0.6297902553883483` at this moment